JetBrains/teamcity-sdk-docs/topics/external-storage-implementation-guide.md

 If the external artifacts index was created during publication using `jetbrains.buildServer.agent.artifacts.AgentArtifactHelper#publishArtifactList`, it will be used by the TeamCity server when listing build artifacts, e.g. when adding nodes to the artifacts tree.

-To access artifact content via HTTP requests, the plugin should provide an implementation of the `jetbrains.buildServer.web.openapi.artifacts.ArtifactDownloadProcessor` interface.To access artifact content for other purposes, it should provide an implementation of the `jetbrains.buildServer.serverSide.artifacts.ArtifactContentProvider` interface.
+To access artifact content via HTTP requests, the plugin should provide an implementation of the `jetbrains.buildServer.web.openapi.artifacts.ArtifactDownloadProcessor` interface.
+To access artifact content for other purposes, it should provide an implementation of the `jetbrains.buildServer.serverSide.artifacts.ArtifactContentProvider` interface.

 ### Cleanup